jochenalt/Ondine/docs/Kinematics.md

 <img  width="250" src="../images/kinematics/image031.png" >

-During runtime within a continously running loop, we need to apply formula above with the precomputed construction matrix.
+During runtime within a continously loop, we need to apply the formula above with the precomputed construction matrix.
 Luckily, the tilt correction matrix <i>R</i> does not need to be multiplied completely with the construction matrix, since we have the sparse matrix

 <img  width="100" src="../images/kinematics/image033.png" >